solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 account_data.is_initialized = true;
 ```

-Finally, let’s add the logic to initialize the counter account within the
+Finally, let's add the logic to initialize the counter account within the
 `add_movie_review` function by:

 1. Calculating the rent exemption amount for the counter account